Ashisoma/covid-app-api/README.md

 ## Description

   >Tiba Tekelezi is a mobile phone and web based application used for TB Covid19 Bi Directional screening and Testing.
-    >

   >The web and the app both us the same api and backend to work

-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }

 ## Technologies Used